 Guided Tours

-Guided tours of the first floor of the Alston House are offered to visitors at 11:00am, 1:00pm, and 3:00pm.
-We ask that groups make reservations in advance.
+Guided tours of the Alston House are offered to visitors at 11:00am, 1:00pm, and 3:00pm.
+We ask that groups make reservations at least two weeks in advance

 Group Reservations